John Yuyi: Early work

 In a 2014 swimwear collection project, John Yuyi connects her fashion design education with graphic content creation.
 For this project, she chooses not to categorize herself purely in either mediums of fashion or photography.

 Recent work

 Marie Claire Taiwan describes her style as fashionably exaggerated.
 John Yuyi focuses on millennial culture, and utilizes the internet as a medium to increase her online presence.
 Her process in creating artworks is usually rather simple.
 In some of her works, she uses a lot of temporary body tattoos on her skin, and then documents the result.
 John Yuyi describes her style as fun, unpredictable, and bizarre.
 Regarding the strong performative action in her projects, she said that she has difficulties translating her thoughts to words.
 Most of her projects allow her to "ease [her] anxiety".
 She agreed that the products that she sells go beyond the product itself, and that they are symbols and documentations of her artistic actions.

 Yuyi has been invited for collaboration with international brands for creative campaigns and commercials projects such as Gucci, Nike, Maison Margiela, and Carven.

+In 2023 she collaborated with the social enterprise known as THE SKATEROOM, printing a series of her artworks on limited edition skateboards.